MonashBioinformaticsPlatform/slurry/README.md

     (cd app ; npm run build) && ./server.py

-Note: I recommend against putting this on a publicly webserver as it leaks information such as usernames, and cluster usage.
+Note: I recommend against putting this on a publicly accessible webserver as it leaks information such as usernames, and cluster usage.